hashicorp/terraform-provider-google/website/docs/r/compute_global_address.html.markdown

   (Optional)
   The prefix length of the IP range.
 If not present, it means the address field is a single IP address.
-  This field is not applicable to addresses with addressType=EXTERNAL.
+  This field is not applicable to addresses with addressType=EXTERNAL, or addressType=INTERNAL when purpose=PRIVATE_SERVICE_CONNECT

 * `address_type` -
   (Optional)